jan--f/salt-ceph-example/Readme.md

 You should have a working salt setup for this.

-Copy the files to your salt master root dir and run salt '*' state.apply.
+Copy the files from this repo into your respective salt and pillar directories (default is /srv/{salt,pillar}).
+Edit the configuration data in the pillar files in the pillar directory.
+For now edit the various secret keys and which device should become be used on osd nodes.
+Then run salt '*' state.apply.
 This will install ceph and python-ceph-cfg on all your nodes and start mon's, osd's and mds' on all nodes that have osd, mon or mds in their salt minion names.